-Chapters 4 and 5 depict two striking examples of men who were born into heathen backgrounds with whom the Spirit of God was struggling to salvage for His kingdom.
-King Nebuchadnezzar, who in spite of acting and reacting according to the dictates of his pagan philosophy, was, nevertheless, an honest person who, when confronted with it, accepted the truth.
-Belshazzar, who was thoroughly familiar with his grandfathers experience, was obligated to deal with the same truths that Nebuchadnezzar, finally, whole heartedly accepted, leaving Belshazzar without excuse.
-He too, could have, but did not reconcile himself to the things that could have saved him the terrible embarrassment portrayed in chapter five.
-Such will be the fate of all who reject truth when it is plainly revealed and deliberately chose to become avowed unbelievers.
+Chapters 4 and 5 depict two striking examples of men born into heathen backgrounds with whom the Spirit of God was struggling to salvage for His kingdom.
+King Nebuchadnezzar, in spite of acting and reacting according to the dictates of his pagan philosophy, was, nevertheless, an honest person, and when confronted with truth, he accepted it.
+Belshazzar, who was thoroughly familiar with his grandfather’s experience, was obligated to deal with the same truths that Nebuchadnezzar had whole heartedly accepted, leaving Belshazzar without excuse.
+He too, could have, but did not reconcile himself to the things that could have saved him the terrible embarrassment portrayed in Chapter 5.

 Verse 1: It pleased Darius to set over the kingdom an hundred and twenty princes, which should be over the whole kingdom;

 This was “Darius the Median [who just] took the kingdom” (Daniel 5:31).
 As noted in the last chapter, Darius was probably Cyrus’ uncle and father-in-law, but Cyrus, the Persian, was actually the conquering king.
 Interestingly, the verb “took” is from the Aramaic word “kebal” meaning “receive.”
 Therefore, it could be understood that Darius actually “received the kingdom” from Cyrus rather than conquering it.
-The “kingdom” he received was centered the Babylonian capitol city itself.
+The “kingdom” he received was centered in the Babylonian capital city.

 The first thing he did was to reorganize the kingdom according to what we might think was Median custom and policy.
-But, not so.
+But not so.
 The word “princes” is from the Aramaic word “’achashdarpan” meaning “satrap.”
-It is the same word for “princes” in Daniel 3:2 that were appointed by Nebuchadnezzar.
+It is the same word for “princes” (Daniel 3:2) that were appointed by Nebuchadnezzar.
 Furthermore “cuneiform sources show that under the form satarpanu the word was used as early as the time of Sargon II (722-705 B.C).
 A Hurrian origin has now been suggested.
 The Persians evidently took over this official title from the west.”

-Therefore, it appears Darius’ pattern of reorganization must have been familiar even to the Babylonians as well as the Persians!
+Therefore, it appears Darius’ pattern of reorganization must have been familiar to the Babylonians, as well as the Persians.
 It seems reasonable to conjecture the kingdom he inherited was in terrible disarray, not only because of the irresponsible rule of Belshazzar, but also the effect of an ongoing war of conquest by the Persians over a protracted period of time.
 Consequently, Darius had to start from scratch to build up a new infrastructure of government.

 Verse 2: And over these three presidents; of whom Daniel was first: that the princes might give accounts unto them, and the king should have no damage.